Discord4J/documentation/docs/index.md

 <img align="right" src="img/logo.svg" width="27%" />

-Welcome to the Discord4J wiki!
+Welcome to the Discord4J documentation!
 Discord4J is a [reactive](https://www.reactivemanifesto.org/) Java wrapper for the official [Discord Bot API](https://discordapp.com/developers/docs/intro).
-This wiki will cover all the basics on reactive programming, how to utilize the Discord4J library effectively, and common examples in reactive and blocking contexts.
-Feel free to explore the various topics this wiki covers using the links in the sidebar.
+This site will cover all the basics on reactive programming, how to utilize the Discord4J library effectively, and common examples in reactive and blocking contexts.
+Feel free to explore the various topics these docs cover using the links in the sidebar.

 ## Download / Installation